useblocks/awesomesphinx/docs/contribute.rst

 The AwesomeSphinx data workflow is as follows:

-1. ``/scripts/pypi_json.py`` gets executed (currently done manually).
+1. ``/scripts/PyPI_json.py`` gets executed (currently done manually).

-   1. Search for packages on PyPi by classifiers.
+   1. Search for packages on PyPI by classifiers.
-   2. Requests package info from PyPi for each package.
+   2. Requests package info from PyPI for each package.
-   3. Queries PyPi-BigQuery-data for download numbers of the last 30 days.
+   3. Queries PyPI-BigQuery-data for download numbers of the last 30 days.
    4. Stores all data in a ``pypi_data.json`` file.

 2. ``/scripts/needs_json.py`` gets executed.